artdgn/hodl-bonus-pool-dapp/README.md

 1. <details><summary> So what tokens this should / shouldn't be used for? </summary>

     - ✔️ Most tokens which don't have profitable AMM / staking / lending usage.
-    - ✔️✔️✔️ Especially smaller project tokens, or community driven tokens like meme-tokens.
+    - ✔️✔️ Community driven tokens like meme-tokens.
+    - ✔️✔️✔️ Smaller (new) project tokens instead of time-lock mechanism .
     - 👎 Stablecoins: they can be profitably and safely lended, or provided as liquidity in AMMs.
     - 👎 Tokens which have very high trading volume but don't change in price much: they can be LPed in AMMs.
     - 👎 Tokens which have profitable staking mechanisms: they can be staked for guaranteed yield.